Schloss Drachenburg

 Are there restrooms and cafes?

-Facilities, including restrooms and cafes, are typically available on-site; check the official website for specific amenities.
+Facilities such as restrooms and cafes are typically available on-site.
+Verify with the official website for specific details.

 What should I wear?